Updated: 12 August 2020

 Finally, the new tool will make it easier to change the amount you want to withdraw after you have started selling.
 You’ll also be able to see the amount received from loan part sales as well as the amount received from repayments, so you don’t withdraw more than you initially requested.

+100% of the transfer payment goes to the investor buying a loan.
+Funding Circle does not charge a fee for selling or withdrawing.
 These graphs show how you could receive cumulative repayments and funds from sold loans.
 They are indicative and meant for illustration purposes only.

 On 2nd December, all investors currently selling loans will be automatically transferred over to the new selling tool, and investors will start to sell loans with funds made available more regularly.
 Every investor will continue to sell for 120 days, and will receive a notification at the end of this period to confirm how much has been sold in that time.
 If you would like to sell more loan parts, you can make another request and start selling loans again.